spences10/scottspence.com/posts/take-back-the-web.md

 the ability to curate your own information diet.
 Instead of letting algorithms decide what you should see, you choose your sources and consume content on your own terms.

+## Social doesn't have to be algorithmically driven

+Platforms like Mastodon and Bluesky are not algorithmically driven.
+Posts are chronologically ordered, so you can follow the people you want to see and curate your own feed.

+New to Bluesky?
+Well, ther's starter packs, find your community and bulk follow them with a click.

+Bluesky is built on an open protocol, so you can use any client you want.
+Hack on it and make your own client if you like!
+I made [skykit](https://skykit.blue) over a weekend, it's in my opinion the spiritual home for developers to congregate.

 ## A call to action